Conditions for Regional Frequency Stability in Power System Scheduling -- Part I: Theory: Conditions for frequency security: 2 regions

-The analytical part of the methodology proposed in this section to obtain nadir constraints entails no approximation, while the only approximation resides in the linear regressions used to estimate the integrals of $\Delta f_1$ and $\Delta f_2$ that is explained in Part II of this paper.
-The deduced constraints allow not only to consider the contribution of load damping to support the nadir, neglected in many works due to the mathematical complexity it introduces, but notably also allow to consider the power sharing through transmission corridors between different regions of the power system.
-While certainly the constraints have some degree of conservativeness due to the approximations, it is nonetheless preferable to somewhat overestimate the need for frequency services in a multi-region system than to neglect the distinct regional post-fault frequencies altogether.
-Furthermore, the conservativeness introduced by this approximation is assessed in Part II, which demonstrates that the overestimation is small for practical purposes in a power system.
+The proposed constraints allow not only to consider the contribution of load damping to support the nadir, neglected in many works due to the mathematical complexity it introduces, but notably also allow to consider the power sharing through transmission corridors between different regions of the power system.